Smoke point measurement

 - analysis (TGA) to measure mass loss due to thermal degradation,

-- and the dosage of free fatty acids to assess the oxidation state of the fatty body.
+- and the measurement of free fatty acids to assess the oxidation state of the fat.

 Industrial applications

-Smoke point measurement is essential in several sectors:
+Measuring the smoke point is essential in several sectors:

-- Food industry : selection of cooking or frying oils suitable for high temperatures, quality control of batches and prevention of organoleptic degradation.
+- Food processing : selection of cooking or frying oils suitable for high temperatures, quality control of batches and prevention of organoleptic degradation.

 - Cosmetics : evaluation of the thermal stability of vegetable oils and butters used in the formulations of creams, balms and hair care products.

-- Nutraceutical : control of the purity and stability of lipid extracts rich in polyunsaturated fatty acids.
+- Nutraceuticals : control of the purity and stability of lipid extracts rich in polyunsaturated fatty acids.

 - Materials and packaging : study of the thermal compatibility of polymers in contact with technical oils or waxes.

-- Plants and natural extracts : characterization of essential oils or heat-sensitive macerates.
+- Plants and natural extracts : characterization of essential oils or thermosensitive macerates.

 These analyses guarantee the quality, safety and regulatory compliance of lipid-based products, while optimizing their thermal performance.